-There are a number of ways to raise awareness of your branch across your local area by developing and using leaflets and posters in advertising the branch.
+There are a number of ways to raise awareness of your support group across your local area by developing and using leaflets and posters in advertising the support group.
 The first step is to let people in your local area know about you and the work you do to support people affected by Huntington's disease.
 You can do this in a number of ways.